• A longtime United Methodist leader found a new ministry praying with strangers.

 One night, she remembered, she had a late flight that delays caused to embark even later.

 “I said, ‘God, I am going to get on this plane, and I am not going to talk to anybody,’” King recalled.
-However, the Holy Spirit nudged her and she ended up greeting the young man sitting beside her.
+However, she said the Holy Spirit had other plans, and she ended up greeting the young man sitting beside her.

 Robert Carter told her he was flying to Delaware to see his then-fiancée, and he asked her to pray for his upcoming interview for a job that would allow him to move closer to his wife-to-be.